“Powerful Tips to Extend the Shelf Life of Coffee Beans & Avoid Stale Brews!”

 Factors that can affect the freshness of coffee beans or shelf life of coffee beans.

-3. Moisture- Coffee beans can observe the moisture from air.
+3. Moisture- Coffee beans can absorb the moisture from air.
 That’s the reason it directly leads the coffee beans being moldy and also affects the taste of coffee.
 So, coffee beans should keep dry always.

 Best Storage Tips to Extend the Shelf Life of Coffee Beans

-In order to boost the shelf life of coffee beans, there are some of the points to be noted;
+To boost the shelf life of coffee beans, there are some of the points to be noted;

 3. Buy Fresh, Use Fast- Coffee lovers always want to enjoy coffee in its original taste.
 When you buy it check the roasting date which is not extend more than 1 month.
 After buying use it fast because long storage of coffee beans can affect the shelf life of coffee beans.
 It’s better to use it within 2-3 weeks.